jinantonic/RW-Lab-2/problem-2/README.md

 </br></br>
 ![Sketch](/images/con6.png)
-Third way to display the contents displaying only titles in a plain text form usng Array.forEach.
+Third way to display the contents of titles only in a plain text form usng Array.forEach.

 </br></br>
 ![Sketch](/images/con7.png)